davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-03-23-not-the-london-marathon-2015-david.md

   - "david"
 ---

 In 2009 it was suggested that a social run around the Bushy parkrun 5k course a few weeks out from the London Marathon would be a great little motivator for those long runs and also to get to share a long run with people who are running different distances - so not just for the 20+ miler club!
-Not The London Marathonwas born!
+Not The London Marathon was born!
 You can read about the[2009](/2009/03/not-the-london-marathon-8-march-2009/),[2010](/2010/03/not-the-london-marathon-part-2-14-march-2010/),[2011](/2011/03/not-the-london-marathon-2011/ "Not The London Marathon 2011"),[2012](/2012/03/not-the-london-marathon-2012-david/ "Not The London Marathon 2012 (David)"),[2013](/2013/03/not-the-london-marathon-2013-david/ "Not The London Marathon 2013 (David)")and [2014](/2014/03/not-the-london-marathon-2014-david/ "Not The London Marathon 2014 (David)")events elsewhere on this blog.

 The 'rules' are as follows...